Growing equitably, sustainably and leaving no one behind: a policy agenda for developing countries/for the poorest

 Whereas there are areas of policy where there is a lot of evidence available on tackling chronic poverty, stopping impoverishment and sustaining escapes from extreme poverty – especially on the role of human development - there are other important policy areas where evidence is thinner.
 These include how to include the poorest in economic growth.

-- A study of poverty dynamics and growth incidence, investigating the relationships between the distribution of benefits from growth (via Growth Incidence Curves) and poverty dynamics, and joint and separate drivers of the two.
+A study of poverty dynamics and growth incidence, investigating the relationships between the distribution of benefits from growth (via Growth Incidence Curves) and poverty dynamics, and joint and separate drivers of the two.
 This study would draw attention to both policy and non-policy drivers.
+A series of country reports that look at the relationship between household-level poverty dynamics and patterns of growth incidence amongst the poorest people in Tanzania, Rwanda, Ethiopia, Malawi, Cambodia, Nepal, Philippines, Niger, Uganda, Bangladesh, India, Pakitan.
+See below to browse these studies.

-- The poorest women’s economic empowerment, with empirical analysis of Bangladesh and Nigeria, as well asan analysis of donor initiatives for chronically poor women.
+A series of studies on women’s economic empowerment, with empirical analysis of Bangladesh and Nigeria, as well as an analysis of donor initiatives for chronically poor women.

-Have a look at the blog post Economic Growth, the poorest and the 4th Chronic Poverty Report - a discussion which summaries some discussions held at the Technical Workshop for the 4th Chronic Poverty Report at ODI, in London, on the 19th June.
+More background information and studies on the report can be found in the the blog post Economic Growth, the poorest and the 4th Chronic Poverty Report - a discussion which summaries the discussions held at the Technical Workshop for the 4th Chronic Poverty Report at ODI, in London, on the 19th June.

 Photo credit: Harvesting.
 India.
 Photo: © World Bank / Curt Carnemark